MeghaGajbhiye/PSFT-Workshop/README.md

-# PeopleSoft Migration to Oracle Cloud Infrastructure
+# PeopleSoft Migration to Oracle Cloud Infrastructure (OCI)

 ## Introduction
-In this hands on lab, the users are provided with step-by-step instructions on setting up a user group, creating and adding users, creating compartment and respective policies in the Oracle Cloud Infrastructure.
+In this hands on lab, the users are provided with step-by-step instructions on setting up a user group, creating and adding users to group, creating compartment and respective policies in the Oracle Cloud Infrastructure (OCI).
 Subsequently, this guide instructs how to install the Cloud Manager 11 using Marketplace.
 The final section provides the steps to provision a PeopleSoft Environment followed by some simple hands-on exercises for you to get familiar with the system.

 The lab is divided into the following sections: